Friday, 23 December 2011

 This film is one that stays with you well after you have seen it.

 Gene Hackman's performance is perfectly pitched to show the restraint and lonely world of Harry Caul.
+I felt such empathy towards his character during the brief moment when opens himself up.

 The music score by David Shire is definitely a part of why the The Conversation is successful - the main theme played on a solo piano is one of the most enchanting that I have heard and am suprised that I haven't heard it before.